mshakya/PhaME-manuscript-data/README.md

 It contains PhaME results for Burkholderia analysis.

 ###  Ecoli_metagenome
-It contains PhaME results of analysis of a metagenome dataset and E. coli genomes.
+It contains results of analyzing metagenome datasets and E. coli genomes.

 ### Saccharomyces2017
+It contains results of analyzing Saccharomyces genomes.

+### Esch-Shig-Salm
+It contains results of analyzing Escherichia, Shigella, Salmonalla, Atlantibacter, and Shimwellia genomes.

-### Saccharomyces2017
+### CompEscherichiaGroups
+It contais results of analyzing E. coli and Shigella genomes.